See Model Ming Xi Recover Like a Pro After Falling at the 2017 Victoria's Secret Fashion Show

 David Fisher/REX/Shutterstock

 Ouch.
-That looks like it hurt.
+That looked like it hurt.

 Model Ming Xi took a tumble on the catwalk during the 2017 Victoria's Secret Fashion Show in Shanghai, China.
-It seems as though the Chinese fashion model got tangled in her flowing, sheer robe.
+It seems as though the Chinese fashion model got tangled in her flowing, sheer ensemble.

 However, the 28-year-old model handled the whole situation like a pro.
 Even if the fall was an embarrassing moment for Xi, she didn't let any humiliation show on her face.
-She maintained a smile the whole time and wasn't afraid to laugh at herself.

-After adjusting her flower headpiece, she got up and proceeded to walk.
+She maintained a smile throughout the experience and wasn't afraid to laugh at herself.
+After adjusting her hair and wings, she got up and proceeded to walk.
 She even received applause from the audience and her fellow models.

+Still, the situation may have been more difficult for Xi than she let on.

 FRED DUFOUR/AFP/Getty Images